avalentino/bpack/docs/userguide.rst

    class BinaryRecord:
        field: int = bpack.field(size=4, offset=0, signed=True)

-If *signed* is not specified for a field having and integer type, then it is assumed to be ``False`` (*unsigned*).
+If *signed* is not specified for a field having an integer type, then it is assumed to be ``False`` (*unsigned*).

 The *signed* parameter is ignored if the data type is not ``int``.